AnyChart/docs.anychart.com/Maps/Labels.md

 To change the size of callout labels, use {api:anychart.core.ui.Callout#width}width(){api} method.
 By default, callout labels have a form of a square, so it is necessary to set only one measure.
 Though, if it is necessary to make the labels rectangular instead of a square, set the length to the whole callout element through the {api:anychart.core.ui.Callout#length}length(){api} element.

 ```
-// set the width and length
+// set width and length
 calloutBottom.width(50);
 calloutBottom.length(300);
 calloutRight.width(70);